wp-plugins/related/readme.txt

 Tags: related posts, related, post
 Requires at least: 3.3
 Tested up to: 3.7.1
-Stable tag: 1.2.1
+Stable tag: 1.3

-A simple 'related posts' plugin that lets you select related posts manually instead of automatically generating the list.
+A simple 'related posts' plugin that lets you select related posts manually.

 == Description ==

-A simple 'related posts' plugin that lets you select related posts manually instead of automatically generating the list.
+A simple 'related posts' plugin that lets you select related posts manually.
 Supports any post types in WordPress, including custom ones.

 Features: